-The New England Bill Koch Youth Ski League (NEBKYSL) is the largest cross-country ski program for young people in the United States.
-Whether a child loves the adventure of cross-country skiing, of playing with friends on skis, or wants to grow up to be a ski racer, the New England Bill Koch League has something for them.
-The League consists of roughly 50 Bill Koch League (BKL) Ski Clubs all across the East.
+The New England Bill Koch Youth Ski League is the largest cross-country ski program for young people in the United States.
+Whether a child loves the adventure of cross-country skiing, of playing with friends on skis, or wants to grow up to be a ski racer, the Bill Koch Youth Ski League (BKL) has something for them.
+The League consists of roughly 50 BKL Ski Clubs all across the East.
 To learn more about the BKL Ski Club nearest you, and to sign up your child, visit our Club Directory HERE and contact the listed leader.

 NENSA BKL Age Groups are classified by year in school.